DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/miscellaneous-operations/clipboard-operations-in-html-editor.md

 ---
-title: Clipboard Operations in HTML Editor
+title: Clipboard Operations
 author: Anna Kondratova
 legacyId: 4452
 ---
-# Clipboard Operations in HTML Editor
+# Clipboard Operations
 Any part of the editor's content (images, tables or other content) can be cut, copied or pasted.
-The following table lists keyboard shortcuts and toolbar buttons providing this functionality.
+The following table lists keyboard shortcuts and editor buttons providing this functionality.

 | Editor's Button | Shortcut | Description |